What is the Month-End Close Process?

 - Accrual basis – transactions are recorded in the period in which they occur, regardless of the timing of payments.
 This evens things out, but still makes it difficult to compare results between periods and between companies.

-- GAAP – Generally Accepted Accounting Principles is a set of consistent rules for accurate, consistent, and comparable financials.
+- GAAP – Generally Accepted Accounting Principles is a set of consistent rules for accurate, consistent, and comparable financial information.
 It is mandatory for public companies.

-Once all of the cash transactions have been recorded, the accountant’s job begins.
+Once all of the cash transactions have been recorded, the accounting team steps in.
 The month-end close process can be chaotic, messy, and complex, with information from multiple systems and activities that needs to be consolidated, reconciled, and adjusted.
 It’s a process that requires close collaboration and sequential completion of specific tasks by each team member.

 Account balances have to be reconciled to verify that all transactions for the period are recorded in the correct accounts and in the correct amounts.
 And we also need to draw a firm line between this period and the next so there’s a definite cutoff for each period’s activities.